Nin Jiom Pei Pa Koa: Name

-The product is marketed under the brand name Cap Ibu dan Anak (Malay for "Mother and Son Brand", referring to the brand's logo) in Malaysia and Indonesia, also acronymed as OBIDA (as in Obat Batuk Ibu dan Anak) in the latter country.
+The product is marketed under the brand name Cap Ibu dan Anak (Malay for "Mother and Son Brand", referring to the brand's logo) in Malaysia, Singapore and Indonesia, also acronymed as OBIDA (as in Obat Batuk Ibu dan Anak) in the latter country.

 History

-The formula for pei pa koa was reportedly created by Dr. Ip Tin-See, a Ch'ing Dynasty physician born in 1680.
+The formula for pei pa koa was reportedly created by Dr. Ip Tin-See, a Qing dynasty physician born in 1680.
 Yang Chin, a county commander, asked Doctor Ip to treat his mother's persistent cough.
 They were so impressed that they created a factory to mass-produce it.
 In 1946, the Yang family sold the business to Tse Sui-Bong, a medicine practitioner, who founded the Nin Jiom Medicine Manufactory.
 The company was formally incorporated in 1962, and continue to manufacture and sell the product worldwide.

 The headquarters of the company is located in Hong Kong and Taoyuan, Taiwan.

 Availability and marketing of the product expanded in the 1980s, and today it is easily found in North America, most often in Chinese groceries and herbal stores.

 Pei pa koa had annual sales of HK$350 million in 2014.

 Effectiveness

-A study at the China Academy of Traditional Chinese Medicine published in a 1994 article, "Pharmacological studies of nin jion pei pa koa", states that Nin Jiom Pei Pa Koa had significant cough relieving and sputum removing effects.
+A China Academy of Traditional Chinese Medicine study published in a 1994 article, Pharmacological studies of nin jion pei pa koa, states that the syrup had significant cough-relieving and sputum-removing effects.
 In four acute or sub-acute inflammatory models, the anti-inflammatory effect was marked.